altruios/namshubettulpa/public/namshubettuple/restructuring.md

 `"How"`
 `{todo:link to description of how that works}`
-~Both the Relux's hands reached for the teapot - before only Jochek pouring themselves cups put it back~ "L__:: We haven't noticed anything in Romania" *Flanagan nodded*
+~Both the Relux's hands reached for the teapot - before only Jochek pouring themselves cups put it back~ "L_R:: We haven't noticed anything in Romania" *Flanagan nodded*
 "FL:: Still though, look for signs of missing things" "F::We saw them, at the tower."
-"Burned into their foreheads was a message - underestimated undernet" *Flanagan put down the teacup*
+"J_R::Burned into their foreheads was a message - underestimated undernet" *Flanagan put down the teacup*
 "FL::I believe there to be an outside influence - a strong one - manipulating the undernet.
 The leaders of the undernet being led along towards us."
 "F::Two thirds..."
-"J__::Two thirds scrambled, at once... so we know it was the undernet?"
+"J_R::Two thirds scrambled, at once... so we know it was the undernet?"
 *The male Relux leaned forward*
-"L__::More complicated: they're involved, but they don't have the numbers to pull something like this off, and how?"
+"L_R::More complicated: they're involved, but they don't have the numbers to pull something like this off, and how?"
 *He shook his head*
-"L__::No, and who did they scramble - and why: you know what I think - coup" "FL::Nail on the head and winds from my sails, lenny.
+"L_R::No, and who did they scramble - and why: you know what I think - coup" "FL::Nail on the head and winds from my sails, lenny.
 I think it's a coup too, and the undernet is being pushed in the spotlight" *Jochek leaned in*
-"J__::Underestimated undernet was in all the schools" *Lenny matched Jochek posture*
+"J_R::Underestimated undernet was in all the schools" *Lenny matched Jochek posture*
-"L__::Heavy handed."
+"L_R::Heavy handed."
 "FL::It would imply,"
 *Flanagan sipped his tea*
 "FL::That it's still a minority of what's left"
-"F::So what, the undernet's the scapegoat" "J__::That's possible, but a scapegoat general is innocent - that's to be determined."
+"F::So what, the undernet's the scapegoat" "J_R::That's possible, but a scapegoat general is innocent - that's to be determined."
 "F::When did all this start"
-"L__::Flanagan?"
+"L_R::Flanagan?"
 *Lenny turned his head*
 "FL::About 24 hours ago"
 "M::I mean, I've had Rossin for longer than that."